 Market orders instruct a broker to buy or sell a stock when the order is placed.
 The order is an instruction to execute a trade when the share price reaches a certain level.
 Investors use market orders when they want to enter or leave a position, regardless of price.

 The main difference between the two ways investors trade ETFs is the price at which the trade is carried out.
 You place a buy or market order if you wish to buy a certain amount of a share at an available stock exchange price.
-Market orders are easier to deal with, but some trade-offs involve additional fees (see, for example, producer and taker fees).
+Market orders are easier to deal with, but some trade-offs involve additional fees (producer and taker fees).

 If you correspond to one or more buyers and sellers on a stock exchange, you can exchange your order to fill the current market price if you buy or sell a limited order.
-This helps brokers understand how these types of orders work, which is important to know what you’re getting before risking your money.
+This helps brokers understand how these orders work, which is vital to know what you’re getting before risking your money.

-Your trading is carried out when the security you wish to buy or sell reaches a certain price.
-Once the security’s market value has reached the stop price, it creates a limit order for the second price point, and this limit order occurs for a certain period of time.
+Your trading is carried out when the security you wish to buy or sell reaches a specific price.
+Once the security’s market value has reached the stop price, it creates a limit order for the second price point, and this limit order occurs for a certain period.
 You can set parameters for how long trading will continue as long as your requirements are met.

-Your order will not be completed if the market price does not reach the desired price.
-A limit order may be appropriate if you think you can buy at too low a price and sell at a higher price than the current price.
+The broker will not complete your order if the market price does not reach the desired price.
+Therefore, a limit order may be appropriate if you think you can buy at too low a price and sell at a higher price than the current price.

-Of course, if you enter a market order to sell 300 shares and a limit order to sell those 300 shares for $81, you are guaranteed to receive a price of $81 or more for these shares, even if the shares of Dillard, Inc. (DDS) fall to $80.99 or less by the time you reach your order and continue their downward trend, you will be the proud owner of 400 Dillard shares that you bought for $50 per share in a recent period of time.
+Of course, suppose you enter a market order to sell 300 shares and a limit order to sell those 300 shares for $81.
+In that case, you are guaranteed to receive a price of $81 or more for these shares, even if the shares of Dillard, Inc. (DDS) fall to $80.99 or less by the time you reach your order and continue their downward trend, you will be the proud owner of 400 Dillard shares that you bought for $50 per share in a recent period.
 Market orders are filled based on their arrival time based on the limits they can fill so that you can enter limit orders to buy or sell at a price that prompts you to look for a purchase bid when you want to sell, but that price is no longer available after your order peaked.
-A limThus, at order, gives you the advantage of indicating the highest price at which you would like to buy the stock rather than the lowest price you would have desired to sell it – but you still run the risk of your order being filled or not filled out.
+A limThus, at order gives you the advantage of indicating the highest price at which you would like to buy the stock rather than the lowest price you would have desired to sell it – but you still run the risk of your order being filled or not filled out.